Renter Insurance Guide

 - Should I buy renters insurance?

-- Can landlords require renters insurance?
+- Can landlords require it?

 Yes, if they are damaged or destroyed by a covered risk, like a fire or burglary.
 Check your policy for specific information on what’s covered.